unmannedlab/Colosseum/docs/apis.md

 pip install msgpack-rpc-python
 ```

-You can either get AirSim binaries from [releases](https://github.com/Microsoft/AirSim/releases) or compile from the source ([Windows](build_windows.md), [Linux](build_linux.md)).
-Once you can run AirSim, choose Car as vehicle and then navigate to `PythonClient\car\` folder and run:
+You can either get Colosseum binaries from [releases](https://github.com/CodexLabsLLC/Colosseum/releases) or compile from the source ([Windows](build_windows.md), [Linux](build_linux.md)).
+Once you can run Colosseum, choose Car as vehicle and then navigate to `PythonClient\car\` folder and run:

 ```
 python hello_car.py
 ```

-If you are using Visual Studio 2019 then just open AirSim.sln, set PythonClient as startup project and choose `car\hello_car.py` as your startup script.
+If you are using Visual Studio 2019 then just open Colosseum.sln, set PythonClient as startup project and choose `car\hello_car.py` as your startup script.

-### Installing AirSim Package
+### Installing Colosseum Package
 You can also install `airsim` package simply by,

 ```